 If you ban a user who is already part of a channel, that user is automatically kicked from the channel.

-x-amz-chime-bearer request header is mandatory.
-Use the
+x-amz-chime-bearerrequest header is mandatory.
+Use the ARN of the

-AppInstanceUserArn of the user that makes the API call as the value in the header.
+AppInstanceBotthat makes the API call as the value in the header.

 See also: AWS API Documentation

-create-channel-ban --channel-arn <value> --member-arn <value> [--chime-bearer <value>] [--cli-input-json | --cli-input-yaml] [--generate-cli-skeleton <value>] [--debug] [--endpoint-url <value>] [--no-verify-ssl] [--no-paginate] [--output <value>] [--query <value>] [--profile <value>] [--region <value>] [--version <value>] [--color <value>] [--no-sign-request] [--ca-bundle <value>] [--cli-read-timeout <value>] [--cli-connect-timeout <value>] [--cli-binary-format <value>] [--no-cli-pager] [--cli-auto-prompt] [--no-cli-auto-prompt]
+create-channel-ban --channel-arn <value> --member-arn <value> --chime-bearer <value> [--cli-input-json | --cli-input-yaml] [--generate-cli-skeleton <value>] [--debug] [--endpoint-url <value>] [--no-verify-ssl] [--no-paginate] [--output <value>] [--query <value>] [--profile <value>] [--region <value>] [--version <value>] [--color <value>] [--no-sign-request] [--ca-bundle <value>] [--cli-read-timeout <value>] [--cli-connect-timeout <value>] [--cli-binary-format <value>] [--no-cli-pager] [--cli-auto-prompt] [--no-cli-auto-prompt]

 The ARN of the ban request.

-The ARN of the member being banned.
+The ARN of the

-AppInstanceUserArnof the user that makes the API call.
+AppInstanceBotthat makes the API call.